GaloisInc/FAW/docs/tutorial-devmounts.md

       ...
     }

 The only additional command added to the vanilla plugin configuration is the `FAW_DEVMOUNT` command.
-Its usage follows a standard pattern: it is placed *after* `git clone` and the target location is set to the location where the `git clone` places the repository.
-The command will cause the source to be overwritten with the contents of the development repository when the dev mount is active, while leaving it intact when it is inactive.
-This pattern allows the rest of the build commands to remain consistent irrespective of whether the plugin is being developed or used in a production FAW instance.
+Its usage follows a standard pattern: the command is placed *after* `git clone` and the target location is set to that of `git clone`.
+When the dev mount is active, the command will cause the source to be overwritten with the contents of the external directory, while it is left intact if the dev mount is inactive.
+This pattern allows the rest of the build commands to remain consistent irrespective of whether the plugin is being used in a production or development environment.

 # Configuring Parsers